Camillo Ricordi: Career and research

-Achievements

 He was part of a team in 1986 at the Washington University in St. Louis that pioneered what is known as the islet transplant procedure, developed to address the worst cases of diabetes type 1.
-He is credited with developing the automated method for islet cell isolation called the "Ricordi Method.”
-The method includes the use of the Ricordi Chamber, for which Ricordi was awarded the Nessim Habif World Prize for Surgery at the University of Geneva in 2001.
+He is credited with developing the automated method for islet cell isolation called the "Ricordi Method."
+The method includes the use of the Ricordi Chamber, for which Ricordi was awarded, for Surgery, the Nessim-Habif World Prize, University of Geneva in 2001.
 The award is given to the invention of a machine that allows progress to be made significant in a field of surgery.
 Ricordi's invention of the automated islet isolation method made it possible to obtain a greater number of islets of a human pancreas; before they needed up to five or six organs to carry out a transplant.